Communication and Your Newborn

 - The baby has an eye irritation.
 A scratched cornea or “foreign body” in a baby’s eye can cause redness and tearing.
 Call your doctor.

 - The baby is in pain.
 An open diaper pin or other object could be hurting the baby’s skin.
-Take a close look everywhere, even each finger and toe (sometimes hair can get wrapped around a baby’s tiny digits and cause pain).
+Take a close look everywhere, even each finger and toe (sometimes hair can get wrapped around a baby’s tiny digits and cause pain; this is known as a hair tourniquet).

-If you have any questions about your newborn’s ability to see or hear, you should bring them to your doctor’s attention immediately.
+If you have any questions about your newborn’s ability to see or hear, contact your doctor immediately.
 Even newborns can be tested using sophisticated equipment, if necessary.
 The sooner a potential problem is caught, the better it can be treated.

 Reviewed by: Mary L. Gavin, MD